Qihoo360/360zhinao3/README.md

 <br>

 # Introduction
- 🎉🎉🎉 **TRecently, Qihoo 360 has open sourced and upgraded its self-developed 7B parameter model 360Zhinao3-7B.
-It has now been launched on the Github open source community [360zhinao3](https://github.com/Qihoo360/360zhinao3) and can be used for commercial purposes free of charge. he capabilities of the model have been comprehensively improved.
+ 🎉🎉🎉 **Recently, Qihoo 360 has open sourced and upgraded its self-developed 7B parameter model 360Zhinao3-7B.
+It has now been launched on the Github open source community [360zhinao3](https://github.com/Qihoo360/360zhinao3) and can be used for commercial purposes free of charge.
+The capabilities of the model have been comprehensively improved.
 Compared with small parameter models with less than 10B, 360Zhinao3-7B has achieved excellent results of first place in multiple benchmarks.**

  - **360Zhinao3-7B**
  - **360Zhinao3-7B-Instruct**